All blog posts

 Innovative and sustainable as they are, Gus Foods, JustBite, Canteen, Kriket and Dripl have a number of similarities:

 - What you eat and drink affects your health and performance.
-Then comes the 'but': unfortunately, the average workplace pays little attention to this.
-By bringing tasty, nutritious products within reach, the start-ups lower the threshold to healthy eating and drinking habits.
-They make your employees feel fitter and more energetic.
-And better performance has a positive impact on the entire company.
+Then comes the "but": the average workplace unfortunately pays little attention to this.
+By making delicious, nutritious products within easy reach, startups are lowering the barrier to healthy eating and drinking habits.
+This ensures that your employees feel fitter and more energetic.
+And improved performance has a positive impact on the entire company.

 Participate in the Refillution